 Cons: Less money offered than GadgetGone

-You can also take your not working iPhone or one that is damaged to a Big Box store for a trade-in, but you might be surprised at how little you’ll be offered.
+You can also take your broken iPhone to a big-box store for a trade-in, but you might be surprised at how little you’ll be offered.
 Here are two popular stores and what you can expect.

-Can trade-in online or in-store.
+At Target, you can trade in your broken iPhone either online or in-store.
 The online trade-in site is a bit difficult to navigate.
-After putting the particulars—Unlocked, cracked iPhone X 64GB—the site came back with a quote of $32.61.
+After filling in the same details as the rest of our quotes, the site came back with an offer of a mere $32.61.
 Ok, so it’s something, but probably not worth the effort.

 Pros: Cash through PayPal or a gift card upon receipt of the device

-Best Buy isn’t your best bet if you want an online trade-in of your cracked iPhone.
-They do not specify a time frame for when you will receive a finalized quote upon receipt of your device.
-Plus, if you dispute the adjusted offer, you have to pay for them to ship it back.
-GadgetGone offers free returns of your equipment if you happen to receive an adjusted quote you don’t agree with.
+Although it’s certainly better than Target, Best Buy isn’t your best bet if you want to do an online trade-in for your cracked iPhone.
+They do not specify a timeframe for when you will receive a finalized quote, so you’re stuck waiting for them to receive your device.
+Plus, if you dispute the adjusted offer, you have to pay for them to ship it back (unlike GadgetGone, which offers free returns of your equipment if you happen to receive an adjusted quote you don’t agree with).
 For Best Buy trade-ins, your best bet is to go in-person.
-Though, it’s important to note that they only offer payment in the form of a Best Buy gift card.
+However, it’s important to note that they only offer payment in the form of a Best Buy gift card.

-Cons: No shipping and evaluation time-frame, money only paid via gift card
+Cons: No free shipping, no evaluation timeframe, money only paid via Best Buy gift card

-If you want to get the most money back and reduce the stress of having to sell the item, consider GadgetGone when you need to trade-in your damaged iPhone.
+So, if you want to get the most money back and reduce the stress of having to sell the item yourself, consider GadgetGone whenever you need to trade in your damaged iPhone.